cloudfoundry/docs-bosh/content/director-api-v1.md

 All API access should be done over verified HTTPS.

 The Director can be configured in two authentication modes: [basic auth](director-users.md#preconfigured) and [UAA](director-users-uaa.md).
-[Info endpoint](#info) does not require any authentication and can be used to determine which authentication mechanism to use.
+The [Info endpoint](#info) does not require any authentication and can be used to determine which authentication mechanism to use.
 All other endpoints require authentication.

 `401 Unauthorized` will be returned for requests that contain an invalid basic auth credentials or an invalid/expired UAA access token.

+The [`bosh curl`](cli-v2.md#curl) command makes authenticated http requests to the api.

 ### HTTP verbs {: #http-verbs }